asweeney99/harec_quiz/README.md

 py harec.py
 ```

-The quiz tests your knowledge of country prefixes, Q-Codes and the IARU Region 1 band plan.
+Four possible answers to the question are given.

-Type a, b, c or d then enter.
+To answer, type a, b, c or d then press enter.
 Type q to quit.

-The game keeps a record of your high score to beat when you play.
+The game keeps a record of your high score for you to beat when you play.

 ## Issues